Revisiting the Divergent Multipole Expansion of Atom-Surface Interactions: Hydrogen and Positronium, alpha-Quartz, and Physisorption: Multipole Interactions

 The $(\ell = 2)$-contribution to the energy shift is as follows,

 This result constitutes a correction to a result previous derived in Eq.~(32) of Ref.~\cite{LaDKJe2010pra}.
 For the octupole term, we have

 For large distances, the multipole polarizabilities are suppressed by higher powers of $z$.
-Specifically, the $2^\ell$-pole contribution scales as $z^{-2 \ell + 1}$ for $z \to 0$ and as $z^{-2 \ell + 2}$ for $z \to \infty$.
-The general structure of the short-range asymptotic limit is given in Eq.~\eqref{genshort}, which has the same functional dependence but a different prefactor than Eq.~(49) of Ref.~\cite{LaDKJe2010pra}.
+Specifically, the $2^\ell$-pole contribution scales as $z^{-2 \ell + 1}$ in the short-range limit and as $z^{-2 \ell + 2}$ for $z \to \infty$.
+The general structure of the short-range asymptotic limit is given in Eq.~\eqref{genshort}, which in the limit $\epsilon(\ii \omega) \to \infty$ has the same functional dependence but a different prefactor than Eq.~(49) of Ref.~\cite{LaDKJe2010pra}.
 In the context of the current investigations, it is useful to clarify that we understand by short range (see also Ref.~\cite{LaDKJe2010pra}) the distance regime $a_0 \ll z \ll a_0/\alpha$, where $a_0$ is the Bohr radius and $\alpha$ is the fine-structure constant.
-As explained in Ref.~\cite{ZaKo1976}, the first inequality $a_0 \ll z$ should be taken with a grain of salt in this context; the short-range expressions derived below are actually valid down to distance regions of a few angstroms away from the surface~\cite{ZaKo1976,TaRa2014}).
-From the point of view of physisorption, what we refer to as the short-range regime rather constitutes a long-range distance~\cite{ZaKo1976,TaRa2014}).
+As explained in Ref.~\cite{ZaKo1976}, the first inequality $a_0 \ll z$ should be taken with a grain of salt in this context; the short-range expressions derived below are actually valid down to distance regions of a few angstroms away from the surface~\cite{ZaKo1976,TaRa2014}.
+From the point of view of physisorption, what we refer to as the short-range regime rather constitutes a long-range distance~\cite{ZaKo1976,TaRa2014}.
 By contrast, the long-range regime as considered in the current investigation refers to atom-surface distances $z \gg a_0/\alpha$.

 Finally, on the basis of Eqs.~\eqref{EEL4} and~\eqref{T4}, while employing, otherwise, the formalism of Ref.~\cite{LaDKJe2010pra}, the hexadecupole energy shift is obtained as follows,

 This concludes the discussion of interactions with a perfect conductor.